 Other possible applications for the hair-covered material include creating customized paint brushes for producing specific stroke patterns, artificial fur clothing which is anti-absorbent, and Velcro-like surfaces which creates a bond without adhesive.

-Cillia is currently in its early stages and hasn’t been developed for wide-spread automation use as of yet.
+Cillia is currently in its early stages and hasn’t been developed for wide-spread automation use.
 Until then, Eclipse can provide you with a variety of alternative sorting and feeding solutions, including vibratory bowl feeders, flex feeders, and conveyor belts, that help streamline processes and lower manufacturing costs.